Facts of Benito Juárez, Tlaxcala

 The number of occupied private households with a television is 1428.

-On average, each private household in Benito Juárez has 263 computer, laptop or tablet.
+On average, each inhabited private dwelling in Benito Juárez has access to the Internet.

 In Benito Juárez, 664% of inhabited private households have pay television service.